Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Theoretical Analysis

 \subsection{Problem Setup and Preliminaries}

 \myparagraph{Overview.} Our theoretical analysis proceeds in three steps.
-(1) We first express global image quality through a patch-level lower bound, which allows local refinements to be analyzed independently.
+(1) We first decompose global image quality into patch-level contributions via an additive decomposition, which allows local refinements to be analyzed independently.
 (2) We then characterize the stochastic behavior of the mask via precision and recall, which determines how often LoTTS touches defective or clean patches.
 (3) Combining these two components, we compute the expected gain of global and local TTS and derive the condition under which localized refinement is more compute-efficient.

 \myparagraph{Notation.} We analyze the conditions under which localized TTS achieves higher quality or efficiency than global TTS.
 For clarity, Tab.~\ref{tab:notation_theory} summarizes the variables used throughout this section.
 This ensures every symbol in the derivation has an explicit meaning.